Melvin-Yellow-Projects/Project-Fort/README.md

 			- [x] if manual path is too large, A* is used
 			- [x] shift allows a unit to retrace cells; otherwise, retracing starts A*
 			- [x] unit must remember path until it is allowed to forget
-			- [x] curser indicates if there is an error or if it is selected
+			- [x] cursor indicates if there is an error or if it is selected
 			- [x] pieces cannot travel through eachother
 		- [x] moves are stored by units until a button is pressed
 		- [x] ally collisions causes a random piece to wait